sinemalinca/AI-Product-Strategy/README.md

-# Hepsiburada Sponsored Product Ads — Self-Service Campaign Setup
+# Sponsored Product Ads — AI One Click Campaign Setup

-> We are building an AI-powered one-click campaign setup for marketplace sellers, so they can create sponsored product campaigns faster and with less manual decision-making, using product performance signals such as sales trend, conversion rate, and stock availability.
+> We are building an AI-powered one-click campaign setup for marketplace sellers, so they can create sponsored product campaigns faster and with less manual decision-making, using Hepsiburada’s closed-loop product, campaign, and marketplace performance signals.

 ---